How to calculate percentage? - Interactive FAQs

 Calculator usage:

 Step 1: Calculate by how much the expenses decreased.
 Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the percentage decrease as X (15) and previous expenses as Y ($3000).
+Enter 15 [X] and $3000 [Y].
 The calculator will calculate 15% of $3000.

 Step 2: Subtract the decrease amount calculated in Step 1 from the previous expenses.